cmaureir/progra-alma/lectures/week5/lecture19.rst

 * `count()` function

-  The idea of the ``count()``  function, if to start counting numbers from a certain given number to the infinite, well, not the infinite, but yes to the maximum number capacity.
+  The idea of the ``count()`` function is to start counting numbers from a certain given number to the infinite, well, not the infinite, but the maximum number's capacity.

   The default call to the function, start counting numbers one-by-one,